 It is no accident that ICE guides and trains its officers to use techniques that further the reach and harms of policing of communities of color.
 Much like other law enforcement agencies with documented discriminatory outcomes, ICE policies and strategies encourage and justify overly-aggressive policing tactics, widespread surveillance, and a disregard for constitutional and human rights.
 ICE’s unchecked zeal to target, arrest, and deport immigrants with convictions not only destroys families and communities, but also reinforces the inequalities of the criminal legal system upon which many of its policies rest.

 Yet despite the enormity of this system, it is not without its weaknesses.
+As calls to #AbolishICE have shed light on the harms of this system, we must continue to call for the disentangling of the criminal legal and immigrations systems, as well as for the dismantling of DHS and the institutionalization of the massive system of exclusion and expulsion.
 A system that creates so much human pain, erodes fundamental fairness and human rights, and threatens the safety of millions is unsustainable.
 As the oppression grows, so too will the number of people who organize to reject its dehumanization, curb its growth, and uphold dignity and justice.
 We must continue to revisit key lessons, adjust our approach, support the leadership of communities on the frontlines, and expand our toolbox accordingly.